lemon-gith/lemon-gith/README.md

 A 3rd year uni student at Imperial College London.

+### `help`
+Currently a work in progress, most of my contributions are in private repos for uni projects and whatnot.
+Once I've made a bit of time for myself more projects will be added as I learn more and more languages, but for now, alas, I have nothing to show here.

 ### `pwd`

 Studied GCSEs and A-levels without a formal Computer Science education.